kamsaid/barber-site/README.md

-# Vlad the Barber - Website
+# S.A.K.
+Barber Shop - Website

-A modern, responsive website for "Vlad the Barber" - a premium barber shop in Los Angeles.
+A modern, responsive website for "S.A.K.
+Barber Shop" - a premium barber shop in Van Nuys, California.

 ## Features